 For so long I expected the relationship to fill the emotional gaps in my life, and to make me happier.
 I then realized that the relationship was actually causing these gaps.
 One of my biggest regrets is knowing deep down that I should have ever stood for what was happening to me, but I chose to do nothing about it.

 Slowly I started making myself do activities that I remembered I used to enjoy, but never set aside time to do them.
 I made sure I did things that made me happy.
 I would watercolor for hours, spend time in nature, do yoga, listen to music, or watch my favorite movies.
 By doing these activities I found something so foreign to me; I found comfort.
 I started to discover myself again.
-I started to look in the mirror, and for the first time in a very long time, I recognized my reflection starring back.
+I started to realize that I could enjoy myself and that I was a very enjoyable person.
+I started to look in the mirror and for the first time in a very long time, I recognized my reflection starring back.
 My eyes were no longer numb and emotionless, they had life and feeling.

 “You are allowed to be both a masterpiece and a work in progress, simultaneously” – Sophia Bush.

 Slowly, through continuous hard work I am rebuilding myself, and starting to fall in love with myself.
 I am still very conscious of all my multiple imperfections; however, I am now carving out my own definition of perfection.
 I have started to believe that I am beautiful, and often wonder why I let myself be in a situation that was so destructive to me.
 I won’t lie, I am still sad, and I am still confused, as any person would be when their love is so easily thrown away.
 However, now I am more aware of what I am capable of and I respect myself more.
+I feel so free and each day is a happier one.
 I will never let anyone treat me like that again.
 I did not find what I wanted in that relationship, however I found what I absolutely do not want.
 Through complete destruction, I am starting to find strength.